For any pen, this is the point of action,

 The purpose of the nib is to bring the ink to paper and control the ink’s flow.
 Ink flows when the nib touches the paper and stops when lifted off the paper.
 How does it do that without using a microprocessor?

-I would like to ascertain, the appropriate amount of ink required due to varied absorption strength of the paper and the line width is controlled by the feed.
+I would like to ascertain, the appropriate amount of ink required due to various absorption strength of the paper and the line width is controlled by the feed.

 During my investigations, I found a few myths out there.
 As an ingeneer, those irrationalities make me smile and wonder where they originate from, as an artist, I can fully appreciate their value in solidifying an emotional bond between user and their product.
 From this place, the title of this website originated, Fountain Pen Magic.